edoswald/CirruslyCommerce/readme.txt

 Pricing Engine: Calculate real-time profit margins right on the product edit screen.
 Enter your Cost (COGS), MSRP, and MAP to see your net profit after shipping and fees instantly.
 Includes auto-calculation strategies (e.g., "10% Off MSRP", "Target 20% Margin") and rounding rules (.99, .50).

-Key Features:

-Pricing Engine: Calculate real-time profit margins right on the product edit screen.
-Enter your Cost (COGS), MSRP, and MAP to see your net profit after shipping and fees instantly.
-Includes auto-calculation strategies (e.g., "10% Off MSRP", "Target 20% Margin") and rounding rules (.99, .50).

 GMC Health Check: Scan your entire catalog for critical issues that cause Google Merchant Center disapprovals, such as missing GTINs, prohibited words in titles (e.g., "Free Shipping"), and missing attributes.

 MSRP Display: Display MSRP/List Price on your frontend (Product Pages and Shop Grids) to show value.
 Includes a Gutenberg Block for complete control over placement and styling.